 While it seems intuitive to use scalding hot water to clean just about anything, you’re going to want to stay in more of a lukewarm zone with your brushes.
 Some websites may suggest soaking your hard-to-wash brushes in boiling water, but this is not your best plan of action.

 Hot water causes both acrylic and oil paints to clot.
 That means that rather than washing away excess paint, you’ll end up with thick pieces of stuck-on dried paint that alter the shape of the bristles.

 5. Lather Up with Dish Soap

-You can purchase brush cleaning detergent or you can head over to your sink and grab what’s already there!
+You can purchase point paint brush cleaning detergent or you can head over to your sink and grab what’s already there!